 You are here: HomeOur Faith › Worship Expressions

-Every weekend, you’ll find Salvos gathering together across Australia to attend church services, where the message of Jesus Christ is made alive and relevant for everyone.
-Our doors are open to anyone who wants to see what we’re about or join us for worship.
+Every week, you’ll find Salvos gathering together across Australia to attend church services, where the message of Jesus Christ is shared and celebrated.
+Our doors are open to anyone — whether you’ve been a Christian for a long time, don’t know anything about Jesus or are somewhere in between.

 Search using your postcode below to find your local Salvo church, and add a keyword like 'youth' or 'playgroup' or 'seniors' if you're looking for something in particular.

-The Salvation Army observes the major Christian festivals of Christmas, Easter, and Pentecost, but the emphasis given to others varies from one country to another.
+The Salvation Army observes the major Christian festivals of Christmas, Easter and Pentecost, but the emphasis given to other dates on the calendar varies from one location to another.

-A notable date for the Salvos is Founder’s Day, 2 July, which marks the start of William Booth’s preaching campaign in London in 1865 which led to the formation of The Salvation Army.
+A notable date for the Salvos is Founders’ Day, 2 July, which marks the birth of The Salvation Army in London in 1865 under the leadership of William and Catherine Booth.

 • The Facebook logo